monica-millay/large-datasets-final-assignment/README.md

 The project analyzes the difference in poverty rates between New York City residents who are self-employed versus wage workers using data from the 2023 Annual Social and Economic (ASEC) Supplement to the Current Population Survey (CPS).

-The code first cleans the dataset and narrows it down to include just self-employed and wage workers.
+The code first cleans and narrows down the dataset to include just self-employed and wage workers.

-After determining that the poverty rate among self-employed New Yorkers is 12.1%, compared to 5.7% for wage workers, I explore the data to try to explain why dramatic difference exists.
+After determining that <strong>the poverty rate among self-employed New Yorkers is 12.1%, compared to 5.7% for wage workers</strong>, I explore the data to try to explain why this dramatic difference exists.

 I argue that self-employed workers’ increased likelihood of being part-time is driving their higher rates of poverty and create graphs to illustrate this point.